capelski/weather-monorepo/README.md

 - **3-local-dependency**.
 Fixing the runtime errors by turning the `weather-common` folder into an npm project and replacing the relative path imports with npm local dependencies.

+- **3-local-dependency-namespace**.
+Same as `3-local-dependency` but renaming the npm packages and changing the folder structure to use the `@weather` namespace beforehand.

 - **4-npm-workspaces**.
 Fixing the runtime errors by turning the `weather-common` folder into an npm project and replacing the relative path imports with npm workspaces.

-- **5-prefixed-npm-workspaces**.
-Fixing the runtime errors by turning the `weather-common` folder into an npm project and replacing the relative path imports with prefixed npm workspaces.
+- **4-npm-workspaces-namespace**.
+Same as `4-npm-workspaces` but renaming the npm packages and changing the folder structure to use the `@weather` namespace beforehand.